Funlola Aofiyebi-Raimi: Career

 FAR was in MTV Shuga in 2019 and 2020 and her supporting role of "Mrs Olutu" was included when it went into a mini-series titled MTV Shuga Alone Together highlighting the problems of Coronavirus on 20 April 2020.
 The series was written by Tunde Aladese and broadcast every weeknight; its backers include the United Nations.
 The series was based in Nigeria, South Africa, Kenya and Côte d'Ivoire and the story progresses using on-line conversations on location between the characters.
 All of the filming was done by the actors who include Lerato Walaza, Mamarumo Marokane, Jemima Osunde, Folu Storms and FAR.

 In August 2009, she celebrated the 10 years anniversary of her radio program Touch of Spice (TOS).
 She promised to do it in grand style by making available a free train trip for her fans to go watch a movie at the cinema.

 Her longest running appearance on television is on the Pan African Network M-Net daily soap - Tinsel, where she has for 10 seasons played the role as Brenda Mensah - nominated at the 2010 Nigerian Entertainment Awards, New York (NEA) for Best Actress in a TV Show.

 A dance enthusiast, Funlola won the maiden edition of a dance reality show, Celebrity Takes 2 in 2007, beating 9 other Nigerian Celebrities to the top spot.

 She attends film festivals on a regular basis and has been contracted as a goodwill ambassador for both Black Star International Film Festival (Ghana) and Real Time Film Festival (Nigeria).
+Aofiyebi-Raimi has launched a talent competition tagged 'Go Far With Talent' for aspiring actors to celebrate her two decades in the Nigerian movie industry.